CEA-MetroCarac/fitspy/doc/user_guide/baseline.rst

    :align:   center

 Note that to minimize the impact of noise in the baseline attached-points definition, a smoothing can be considered on the spectra intensities before linking.
-This smoothing is based on a gaussian filtering considering :code:`sigma` as the standard deviation.
+This smoothing is based on a gaussian filtering considering :code:`sigma` (in pixel) as the standard deviation.

 Background model